eidp/platform-documentation/docs/platform/features.md

 ---
-sidebar_label: Features & Components
+sidebar_label: Features & components
 sidebar_position: 2
 ---

-# Features & Components
+# Features & components

 As explained in [the platform overview](./overview), EIDP provides a complete developer platform.
 This page summarizes the features and components of this platform.